Left Ventricular Non-Compaction Cardiomyopathy (LVNC) Panel

 DSC2 Arrhythmogenic right ventricular dysplasia with palmoplantar keratoderma and woolly hair, Arrhythmogenic right ventricular dysplasia AD/AR 32 87

-DSG2 Arrhythmogenic right ventricular dysplasia, Dilated cardiomyopathy (DCM) AD 44 129
+DSG2 Arrhythmogenic right ventricular dysplasia, Dilated cardiomyopathy (DCM) AD/AR 44 129

 DSP Cardiomyopathy, dilated, with wooly hair, keratoderma, and tooth agenesis, Arrhythmogenic right ventricular dysplasia, familial, Cardiomyopathy, dilated, with wooly hair and keratoderma, Keratosis palmoplantaris striata II, Epidermolysis bullosa, lethal acantholytic AD/AR 177 296